-- Explain fundamental concepts of chemistry in Volumetric analysis and chemical methods. - Explain the structure, components/constitution, physical and chemical properties of engineering materials, metals and alloys, Corrosion. - Describe corrosion and its control methods - Use chemical methods of analysis for detection and determination of constituents in materials - Use the various methods of analysis and treatment of water
+- Explain fundamental concepts of chemistry in Volumetric analysis and chemical methods. - Explain the structure, components/constitution, physical and chemical properties of engineering materials, metals and alloys, Corrosion. - Describe corrosion and its control methods - Use chemical methods of analysis for detection and determination of constituents in materials and use the various methods of analysis and treatment of water

-Unit-1: Chemical methods and analysis
+Unit-1: Chemical methods and analysis and Water and its Treatment 9 Hours